rug-cit-hpc/league-of-robots/roles/backup_local/README.md

 ## About

-Playbook creates the local backup (could be mounted from remote machine)
-of local folder(s).
+Playbook creates the local backup of local folder(s).

 The group variables (or machine variables) use the `backup_clist` for a list of
 folders that needs to be backed up.

 The `types` sublist of the `backup_clist` define the frequency of backups.
-There
-can be more than one type periodically occuring at the same time (f.e. `daily` and
+It can be multiple periodical backups running at the same time on the machine (f.e. `daily` and `weekly` backups).
+Per each of backup inside `backup_clist`, there is a date and time definition of when this type of backup should occur.
-`weekly` backups).
-This sublist also defines the months/weekdays/days/hours/minutes
-of when the individual backup should occur.

-Cron jobs are defined and deployed, based on the naming of the backups.
-Make
-sure you do not deploy the backup and then redeploy it with the changed name, as
+Cronjobs are defined and deployed, based on the naming of the backups.
+Make sure that you do not deploy the backup and then redeploy it with the changed name, as
-it will result in duplicated cron jobs!
+it will result in duplicated cron jobs.

+Destination of the backup folder can be also a mounted directory from the remote server.

 # Backup size growth